International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 The IDS can have many participants interacting ranging from large enterprises and organizations to individuals.
 Means for identifying those participants are required, since they are responsible for (at least) operating (or using) an IDS component (e.g., a connector) and thus the actions taken by this component and managing provided data (quality, content, updates, decision on usage policies).
 Thus, each participants gets a unique identifier (O_UID).

 Based on this, an identity management for participants can either be based on identities for the organizations themselves or for the human users working for this organizations.
 Identities are typically bound to private-public key pairs generated for each identity and confirmed by the Identity Provider.
 Respective processes are required to ensure correct mapping of the key pairs and the identities to be utilized in the IDS.
+This, however, requires a CA that provides identity certificates for employees of Participants.
+This is yet to be defined in detail.

 ## Trust Bootstrapping and Trust Chains
 Identifying and authenticating an IDS connector requires an evaluation of many complementary aspects.
 The following table provides an overview of these aspects and the entities responsible for them.